 Calculating the cost to operate a ceiling fan is a simply a matter of knowing how many watts the fan uses and multiplying that by the cost per kWh of electricity you are being

 charged by your utility company.
 This will give you the cost per hour to run the fan.
 Our calculations are based on the national average of electricity at $0.1186/kWh with the fan running at high speed.
 On low speed, the Midway Eco costs even less.

 The range of wattage between various brands and models of ceiling fans (without lights) is anywhere from 15 watts to 120 watts per hour.

 Based on that, here is how much it would cost to operate

 the most and least energy consuming ceiling fans on the market if either fan was left running 24 hours a day for an entire year.

-So, the most it can cost you to run a ceiling fan without lights is about $126 per year, which is equal to about $10 per month and the least it will cost you is $19 per year,
+So, the most it can cost you to run a ceiling fan without lights is about $126 per year, which is equal to about $10 per month and the least it will cost you is about $15 per year,

-which comes out to just $1 per month...which in either case, is amazingly cheap.
+which comes out to just $1 per month...which is amazingly cheap.

 Ceiling Fans with Lights

 The above calculations did not consider having a light fixture on the ceiling fan.
 The wattage of the light fixture can have a much greater impact on the cost than the motor.